Abrahamncho/Divvy_bike/README.md

   ### Recommendation

 - Weekend Membership Promotions: Consider weekend specific membership plans or bonuses that align with the common hours on Thurs-Fri and Sat-Sun.
-- Enhance Coastal Station Experience: Upgrade bike availability,offer amenities for recreational riders,and highlight the scenic routes and recreational biking opportunities in coastal areas to attract more members.
+- Enhance Coastal Station Experience: Offer amenities for recreational riders and highlight the scenic routes and recreational biking opportunities in coastal areas to attract more members.
 - Event Sponsorship and Activation: Organize biking activities around museums and parks.
 - Membership Rewards Program: Introduce reward programs for members who consistently use the service during peak hours on the weekend.
+- Forge partnerships with universities and businesses in downtown areas to promote memberships among students and professionals who arent't already members.